pypa/cibuildwheel/README.md

 See also
 --------

+If you'd like to keep wheel building separate from the package itself, check out [astrofrog/autowheel](https://github.com/astrofrog/autowheel).
+It builds packages using cibuildwheel from source distributions on PyPI.

 If `cibuildwheel` is too limited for your needs, consider [matthew-brett/multibuild](http://github.com/matthew-brett/multibuild). `multibuild` is a toolbox for building a wheel on various platforms.
 It can do a lot more than this project - it's used to build SciPy!